 Hostels in Marrakech are already cheap.
 The ones we list above are averagely priced.

 The hostels in Marrakech backpackers and backpacking hotels actually affordable.

 Of course, there are always cheap and even cheaper hostels.

 We think, it’s not worth it to go with the cheapest hostel out there.

 Well, the quality drops dramatically.
 Same as Hostels in Vietnam, the cheap ones are really something to avoid in our opinion.

-Good to know: We met a few fellow backpackers in Marrakech.
-They stayed in a place for 4€ a night; it was super dirty, cockroaches, you name it.
+Good to know: We met a few fellow backpackers Marrakech.
+They stayed in a place for 4€ a night; it was super dirty, cockroaches, paint coming from the walls, you name it.
 They were not happy with the place, but happy to save every penny.

 If you are traveling on a shoe-string budget and you wanna save every penny, there are ways to find the cheapest places in Marrakech.

 Open Hostelworld with full list of budget places to stay in Marrakech